stracquadaniolab/cookiecutter-workflow-nf/readme.md

 git push -u origin master
 ```

-Importantly, after a `bumpversion`, you also have to push the tag just created as follows:
+Importantly, after a `bump-my-version`, you also have to push the tag just
+created as follows:

 ```bash
 git push --tags